Skip to content

 • Puerto Galera, El Nido, Coron, and Moalboal

 Bahura support local fisheries, tourism, and coastal protection (acting as natural barriers against waves).
-They are under threat from climate change (coral bleaching), pollution, dynamite fishing (now illegal), and crown-of-thorns starfish outbreaks.
+They are under threat from climate change (coral bleaching), pollution, and crown-of-thorns starfish outbreaks.
+According to the National Oceanic and Atmospheric Administration, these ecosystems are essential for coastal safety.
 Community-managed marine protected areas (MPAs) and coral gardening projects are helping many bahura recover.
+Protecting these areas ensures we can continue to appreciate beautiful Tagalog words that describe our natural heritage.

 Here are 12 practical sentences using bahura, with Tagalog first followed by English translation.
-Perfect for dive planning, boat chats, conservation talks, or sharing photos.
+Perfect for dive planning, boat chats, conservation talks, or sharing photos of a Reef in Tagalog.

 1. Ang bahura ng Tubbataha ay isa sa pinakamaganda sa mundo.
 (The Tubbataha reef is one of the most beautiful in the world.)